 Step 6: Create Your Pricing Package

 The best-fit client package can go as the most popular package on your website pricing page.
-After that, you can create one package which is a tad basic and one which is a bit more inclusive with the extra set of services.
+After that, you can create one package that is a bit basic and one that is a bit more inclusive with the extra set of services.

 In such cases, you need to have the option of a custom package on your pricing page.

-To create custom packages, you need to have a flat rate price sheet with a monthly price on every service you offer.
+To create custom packages, you need a flat rate price sheet with a monthly price for every service you offer.
 This will allow you to generate a quote for each service and create a custom package for clients who are unsatisfied with preset packages.

 Step 7: Test it on Clients and Collect Feedback